 Air Traffic Control

 Swedish airspace is trafficked annually by 700,000 flights.
 This includes domestic flights and overflights, aircraft that cross Swedish airspace without landing or taking off here.
-In order for all aircraft to fly safely and efficiently demands competent and motivated air traffic controllers, who organize and direct aircraft on their way towards their final destinations.
-Irrespective of where in the world the trip is made.
+LFVs competent and motivated air traffic controllers organize and direct aircraft safely and efficiently on their way towards their final destinations.

-LFV’s air traffic controllers, who work with air traffic control, are located at airports in 16 locations throughout Sweden, from Kiruna in the north to Malmö in the south.
-Our controllers direct the aircraft to airports in the immediate vicinity.
+LFV’s air traffic controllers are located at airports in 16 locations throughout Sweden, from Kiruna in the north to Malmö in the south.
+Our controllers work with air traffic control, they direct the aircraft to airports in the immediate vicinity.
 During take-off and landing as well as taxing into and out from the airport gates.

 Aircraft are then directed, once they have left the airport vicinity, from the two air traffic control centres in Stockholm and Malmö.
 Our air traffic controllers are in contact with the pilots from the control centres and plan and direct them through sector after sector in the airspace until they reach their final destination in Sweden or when the Swedish air traffic service hands the plane over to other countries controllers, for example Norway, Finland or Estonia.